chriscb949290-code/InfinityUSD/Whitepaper.md

 **Version:** 1.0
 **Blockchain:** TRON
 **Token Standard:** TRC-20
-**Token Name:** TETHER USD
+**Token Name:** INFINITY USD
-**Token Symbol:** USDT
+**Token Symbol:** IUSD
 **Decimals:** 6
-**Maximum / Fixed Supply:** 10,000,000,000 USDT
+**Maximum / Fixed Supply:** 10,000,000,000 IUSD

 ---

 # 1. Abstract

-TETHER USD (USDT) is a fixed-supply TRC-20 token implemented as a smart contract on the TRON network.
+**INFINITY USD (IUSD)** is a fixed-supply TRC-20 token designed to operate on the TRON network.

 The token is designed to provide standard TRC-20 functionality, including token transfers, balances, approvals, allowances, and delegated transfers through `transferFrom`.

-The deployed contract defines a fixed initial supply of **10 billion tokens**, with all initial tokens assigned to the deploying address at deployment.
+The token establishes a fixed initial supply of **10 billion IUSD**, with the initial supply assigned to the deploying address at deployment, according to the supplied contract specification.

-The contract does not provide a public minting mechanism after deployment and does not provide a public burning mechanism.
+The contract does not provide a public minting mechanism after deployment and does not provide a public burning mechanism, according to the supplied implementation.

-This document describes the technical characteristics and functionality of the token contract.
+INFINITY USD is intended to provide a straightforward and transparent digital-token architecture for users and applications that support TRC-20 assets.

 ---